folio-org/okapi/doc/guide.md

 interface, and passes the permissionSets there.
 The permission module is supposed to do that, and receive the permissionSets that way.

+Even this example does not cover all the possibilities in a ModuleDescriptor.
+There are features lingering from older versions (older than Okapi 1.2.0) that are still supported, but will be deprecated and removed in future versions.
+For example ModulePermissions and RoutingEntries on the top level of the descriptor.
+For the fully up to date definition, you should always refer to the RAML and Json schemas in the reference section.

 #### Cleaning up
 We are done with the examples.
 Just to be nice, we delete everything we have